General corner charge formula in two-dimensional C_n-symmetric higher-order topological insulators: Introduction

-In this paper, we derive a general formula for the quantized fractional corner charge in two-dimensional $C_n$-symmetric systems.
-We assume that the electronic states can be described by the Wannier functions and that the edges are charge neutral, but unlike previous works\cite{PhysRevB.99.245151,PhysRevResearch.1.033074,kooi2020bulk,PhysRevResearch.2.043131}, we do not assume vanishing bulk electric polarization, i.e. our theory applies to a wider range of systems.
-We expand the scope of the corner charge formula by considering more general surface conditions, such as surfaces with higher Miller index and surfaces with surface reconstruction.
-Our study also shows that even when the positions of the nuclei and the electronic states are largely modulated near the boundaries, the corner charge is quantized to fractional values as long as the system is $C_n$-symmetric and the edge charge density is zero.
-Thus, unlike previous theories, our theory also includes some insulators with non-vanishing bulk polarization, and in such cases with $C_3$ or $C_4$ symmetries, we find that the value of the corner charge depends on the crystal termination for the same bulk crystal.
+In the present paper we derive a general corner-charge formula on general grounds with minimal assumptions.
+Our study shows that even when the positions of the nuclei and the electronic states are largely modulated near the boundaries, the corner charge is quantized to fractional values as long as the system is $C_n$-symmetric and the edge charge density is zero.
+One of the merits of our method is that it naturally includes surfaces with higher Miller indices and surfaces with surface reconstructions.
+Our theory also includes insulators with non-vanishing bulk polarization but without edge charges.
+In particular, in such cases with $C_3$ or $C_4$ symmetries, we find that the value of the corner charge depends on the Wyckoff position of the center of the $C_n$-symmetric crystal.
+It is in contrast with previous works, where the corner-charge formula assumes zero polarization.

 This paper is organized as follows.
 In Sec.~I I, we derive the general corner charge formula and clarified the assumptions required for the quantization of the corner charge.
 We show that as long as the edge is gapped and charge neutral in $C_n$-symmetric finite system, the corner charge is fractionally quantized modulo $|e|/n$.
 We also discuss the relation of the general formula and the bulk rotational eigenvalues.
 In Sec.~I I I, we consider systems with nonzero electric polarization, which is beyond the scope of the previous corner charge formula.
 In Sec.~I V, we consider more general surface conditions, such as general edge orientations and surface reconstructions.
 Conclusion and discussion are given in Sec.~V.